Washington state Democrats pumped about Kamala Harris as vice presidential pick

 Gov. Jay Inslee, who competed against both Biden and Harris in his own quest for the White House last year, called it an “excellent choice.”

 “@KamalaHarris is a true fighter for environmental justice,” Inslee, who based his campaign on the need to fight climate change, wrote on Twitter.
+The Biden-Harris ticket “delivers a dynamic and courageous partnership to our country,” Inslee wrote.

 Harris, 55, whose mother emigrated from India and whose father emigrated from Jamaica, is both the first Black woman and the first Asian American to be on a major party’s presidential ticket.
 She ran for president herself last year, but ended her campaign in December, before any voters had the chance to weigh in.